-It's 2020.
 It's time to stop using Excel spreadsheets to manage your finances.

 Dedicated accounting software isn’t just for million-pound businesses, or SMEs with lots of employees.
 They are essential, time-saving tools that are used by business of all sizes: from freelance creatives, tradesmen and business coaches, to e-commerce stores, marketing agencies and digital consultancies.